Who is this article relevant to?

 - Install the Metahuman plugin from the Epic Marketplace

-- BoneMaps and Mocap Folders which you can find at the end of this article
+- BoneMaps and Mocap Folders which you can find here

 - If you have worked with 5.1 in the past, the only thing that changes in later UE versions is the rokoko receiver part.
 Now, you do not need to add a Rokoko Receiver actor in the viewport.
 We will enter the IP and port in the Live Link instead.

 - This article goes through the setup of a Male Metahuman.
 If you are using a Female Metahuman, please use the following files instead.
 They already exist in the project along with the male respective files.

 - f_med_nrw_animbp assets